Root Canal Cost: How Much and How to Pay for It

 The location of the infected tooth in your mouth can also have an impact on the total cost of the root canal.
 That’s because certain teeth are more difficult for dentists to work on than others.

 For instance, molars, which are set more deeply in the mouth, are harder to reach and thus command higher costs for dental procedures.
-Bicuspids, or premolars, cost slightly less, while front teeth needing root canals are likely to cost the least.
+Bicuspids, or premolars, and front teeth needing root canals are likely to cost the least.

 Geographical Location

-Like most other goods and services, the cost of a root canal can vary largely depending on the local economy — or the prices set by the dental professional you choose.
+Like most other goods and services, the cost of a root canal can vary significantly depending on the local economy or the prices set by the dental professional you choose.

 Type of Dentist

-While most general dentists can perform a simple root canal, some teeth with more complicated infections might require an endodontist, who specializes in dental pulp specifically (the part that is treated during the procedure).
+While most general dentists can perform a simple root canal, some teeth with more complicated infections might require an endodontist, who specializes in dental pulp (the part that’s treated during the procedure).

-Root canal treatment cost by a specialist may be more expensive than treatment by your general dental professional, as can the use of high-tech equipment such as an ultrasonic needle or water laser.
+Specialist root canal treatment may be more expensive than treatment from your general dental professional, partly due to the use of high-tech equipment such as an ultrasonic needle or water laser.

 Root Canal Complications

-Although they’re very common and generally safe, like most other medical procedures, root canals do come with some risk.
+Although they’re very common and generally safe, like most other medical procedures, root canals still come with some risk.

 For example, the root canal can fail due to a breakdown of materials or the provider’s failure to remove all of the bacteria during the procedure.
 In addition, sometimes the tooth becomes slightly discolored after the procedure due to bleeding on the inside of the tooth.